 By adding more integrations we are including your favorite apps into one workflow, without having to leave that platform.
 By bringing in all your work to Trello and allowing you to access it from one place you can interact with it in an environment that you are familiar with and already in.

-We are excited to announce three new Trello card types that will easily fit into your team’s single source of truth and help you bring more possibilities to create your own solutions.
+We are excited to announce two new Trello card types that will easily fit into your team’s single source of truth and help you bring more possibilities to create your own solutions.

 - Board cards: Connecting projects and cross-functional teams across Trello by simply pasting the URL of a board as a card’s title and it will automatically render a direct visual link to that board